Harmony Grants program

 - a letter from that organisation agreeing to administer the funds

-You cannot apply for funding for any of the following:
+You can't apply for funding for:

 - goods already purchased